zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 My critique is not of Venables’ call to action —it is sound and necessary— but rather a complementary addition to the discussion.
 By recognizing the inherent restrictions to harmonization, in my perspective, we can set realistic expectations and actionable goals for achieving alignment where it truly matters.

+Before I begin, I would like to point out that I work in payments sector, therefore my approach to risk has flavors from both cyber risk and financial risk taxonomy.

 ### Different Risk Owners, Different Objectives

 At the heart of compliance and cybersecurity is the principle of **risk management**, but they approach it from different vantage points.